-This review discusses our full evaluation of Vegan Outreach.
-The review was originally written in May 2014, and has been updated to reflect our latest observations.
+This comprehensive review was originally written in May 2014, and has been updated to reflect our latest observations.
 All past reviews are available in our Review Archives.
 Vegan Outreach was one of ACE's top recommended charities from August 2012 through May 13, 2014, and has been one of our standout organizations since December 1, 2014.

 What does Vegan Outreach do?

 Vegan Outreach (VO) engages almost exclusively in a single intervention, leafleting on behalf of farmed animals, which we consider to be among the most effective ways to help animals.
 They produce a large number of leaflets each year that are distributed by VO staff and volunteers, as well as by other organizations.
 They do most of their work in the US, but also have smaller programs in Canada, Mexico, and Australia.

 What are their strengths?